 BENCHMARKS

-Measured results on LoCoMo, the standard long-term conversational memory benchmark from Snap Research (ACL 2024). widemem v1.3 vs Mem0, Zep, LangMem, A-Mem, OpenAI Memory, and full-context baselines.
-Real numbers, including the parts we lose on.
+Measured results for widemem v1.4.1 on LoCoMo, the standard long-term conversational memory benchmark from Snap Research (ACL 2024).
+Published reference numbers from Mem0, Zep, LangMem, A-Mem, OpenAI Memory, and a full-context baseline are included for context.

 TL;DR